If you’ve spent any time interacting with an Amazon device, chances are you’ve encountered an Alexa Skill.

 Once your Skill is set up, you can track performance over time in the Measure section of your Amazon Developers console.

-Wrapping it Up – Are Alexa Skills Right for Your Brand?
+Wrapping it Up – Is Alexa Marketing and Skills Right for Your Brand?

 As we’ve covered above, there are many benefits to building an Alexa skill.